-Though Sen. McConnell is the leader of the Republican Party in the US Senate, the McConnell Center is not affiliated with any party and works hard to maintain its outstanding reputation for nonpartisan educational opportunities.
-The Center never makes admissions decisions based upon the party affiliation of applicants and every year sports a diverse educational program featuring leaders from across the political spectrum.
+Though Sen. McConnell is the leader of the Republican Party in the US Senate, the McConnell Center is not affiliated with any party and works hard to maintain its outstanding reputation for nonpartisan educational opportunities, featuring leaders from across the political spectrum.
+The Center never makes admissions decisions based upon the party affiliation of applicants.

 What is Sen. McConnell's role in the Center?

 In cooperation with university officials, Sen. McConnell established the McConnell Center in 1991 and has generously raised a multi-million dollar endowment to support its programs and scholarships.
-Sen. McConnell continues to be engaged with the Center by helping us attract the most —to speak to the university community and McConnell Scholars.
+Sen. McConnell continues to be engaged with the Center by helping us attract the most outstanding leaders in the nation—and world—to speak to the university community.
 He also gives generously of his time as he meets informally with McConnell Scholars several times each year.
 The senator, however, plays no role in the governance of the Center or in the selection of students who receive McConnell scholarships.

-If I am not a McConnell Scholar but attend UofL, can I take part in Center programs and events?
+If I attend UofL but am not a McConnell Scholar, can I take part in Center programs and events?

 Absolutely.
-Many McConnell Center programs are .
+Many McConnell Center programs are free and open to the public.
 We encourage students and faculty at the university to attend as many of the Center’s programs as possible each semester.
-The diversity and distinction of the McConnell Center’s educational programs help make the University of Louisville an outstanding place to pursue undergraduate and graduate degrees in political science and related fields.
+The diversity and distinction of the McConnell Center’s educational programs help make the University of Louisville an outstanding place to pursue undergraduate and graduate degrees.

 Does the Center offer opportunities for graduate students?